Scalloped hammerhead: Reproduction

 The gestation period is reported to be around 12 months.
 Scalloped hammerheads give live birth.
 Compared to other species, the scalloped hammerhead produces large litters (12–41 pups), and this is most likely due to high infant mortality.
 Like most sharks, parental care is not seen.
 Nursery grounds for this species are predictable and repeated over the years, and they are faithful to their natal sites.
 Their natal sites still cause high infant mortality; a lack of resources prevents all the young from surviving.
 As a result, only the fittest grow to maturity.
 Also, should a population get depleted, it recovers through reproduction and not immigration.
 This species does not seem to attack each other even in periods of starvation.
 In addition, scalloped hammerheads have migratory behaviors.
 As a result, deprivation results from migration and young growth.
 While the Taiwan scalloped hammerhead seems to have an earlier maturity rate, it is still reported to be slow to mature.

 Diet

 Scalloped hammerheads are generalists and opportunistic predators, eating whatever is available and abundant in their area.
 There is no difference in what male and female sharks eat, but larger sharks are noted to eat larger prey than smaller, juvenile hammerheads.
 Juveniles typically feed on inshore fish, while adults feed on inshore fish as well as larger organisms that live in deeper waters.

-Specifically, this shark feeds primarily on fish such as sardines, mackerel, and herring, and occasionally they feed on cephalopods such as squid and octopus.
-Larger specimens may also feed on smaller species of shark such as the blacktip reef shark, Carcharhinus melanopterus.
+Specifically, this shark feeds primarily on bony fish such as sardines, mackerel, and herring, and occasionally they feed on cephalopods such as squid, octopus, and cuttlefish, and crustaceans such as lobsters, shrimps, and crabs.
+Larger specimens may also feed on smaller species of shark, such as the blacktip reef shark, Carcharhinus melanopterus, and rays.
+Hammerheads located in the Indo-West Pacific have been observed to prey on sea snakes.